thiago-negri/gql-prime/README.md

 They are exposed according to the file name, with `di-resolver` removed from the suffix (e.g. `current-date-di-resolver.ts` becomes `currentDate` in the container).

+Singletons from `./src/singletons` are manually registered in the DI context in `config-awilix.ts`.
+Those are usually dependencies that require some sort of setup before the app starts (e.g. connecting to external servers), so to avoid having to `await` in the app code (because the connection returns a promise), we do the awaits during app setup and register the value after the async operation finishes.

 The Awilix proxy object is not typed.
 To work around that, check type declaration at `./src/types/graphql-di-scope.ts`.
 The container is exposed to GQL resolvers through `context.diScope`.